kennethdsheridan/selfmade-techie/README.md

 3. [Go: The Complete Developer's Guide (Golang)](https://www.udemy.com/course/go-the-complete-developers-guide/): This course covers a wide range of topics in Go, including Go's concurrency model, how to organize code using packages, and how to test and debug your Go applications.

-4. [Golang with Nana](https://www.youtube.com/watch?v=t8pPdKYpowI&pp=ygURbGVhcm4gcHl0aG9uIG5hbmE%3D): This comprehensive course by Nana Janashia provides a detailed introduction to Go, a popular programming language in the cloud engineering world.
+4. [Golang with Nana](https://www.youtube.com/watch?v=yyUHQIec83I): This comprehensive course by Nana Janashia provides a detailed introduction to Go, a popular programming language in the cloud engineering world.

-5. [What is Platform Engineering? (with Nana)](https://www.youtube.com/watch?v=4frLlFtFybY): Nana Janashia's content is well-regarded for its comprehensive and practical approach to teaching complex technical concepts.
+5. [What is Platform Engineering? (with Nana)](https://youtu.be/ghzsBm8vOms?si=jyErDkLLOfaElhnB): Nana Janashia's content is well-regarded for its comprehensive and practical approach to teaching complex technical concepts.

 6. [Go Programming – Golang Course with Bonus Projects](https://youtube.com/watch?v=un6ZyFkqFKo): This comprehensive Go programming course for beginners guides you through key concepts and techniques to write performant, idiomatic Go code.

-7. [Learn Go Programming by Building 11 Projects – Full Course](https://youtube.com/watch?v=jFfo23yIWac): This course takes your Go programming skills to the next level by teaching you how to build 10 projects using Go.

-8. [Golang Tutorial for Beginners | Full Go Course](https://youtube.com/watch?v=YS4e4q9oBaU): This full course provides a detailed overview of Go, covering everything from setting up a local development environment to learning core concepts and syntax.

-9. [Learn Go Programming - Golang Tutorial for Beginners](https://youtube.com/watch?v=YS4e4q9oBaU): This tutorial serves as a stepping-off point to go through a survey of the entire Go language, hitting some of the key libraries along the way.

 ### Rust Courses